ACLoong/problem-sets/README.md

 ## Thanks

-Thanks for all those who have contributed to this.
+Thanks for all those who have contributed to it.